Endometriosis – Symptoms, Diagnosis & Treatment

 It can also be caused by hormonal imbalance, immune system problems, surgical scars or genetics.

 Genetics has been quoted as one of the causes of endometriosis.
 According to NHS, the condition tends to run in families and can affect people of certain ethnic groups more than others.

 Who’s at risk?

-Endometriosis can affect any woman or girl from the time they start their period.
+Endometriosis can affect anyone born with a womb from the time they start their period.
 Endometriosis UK reports that as many as 1.5 million women in the UK are currently living with it.

-Endometriosis can affect women of any age.
-It is less common in women who have been through the menopause.
+Endometriosis can affect anyone born with a womb at any age.
+It is less common in those who have been through the menopause.

 What are the symptoms of endometriosis?

 There are a range of endometriosis symptoms, and they can vary widely from one person to another.
 Some are badly affected, while others notice very few signs.
 The most common symptoms are:

 Painful bowel movements during your period.

 You can also have intensely painful periods.
 Unlike normal period pain, it can take its toll on your everyday life.